nsheo/airflow-scheduler-failover-controller/README.md

 # Airflow Scheduler Failover Controller

+## This Project is forked from teamclairvoyant

+Original Project link is https://github.com/teamclairvoyant/airflow-scheduler-failover-controller

 ## Project Purpose

 The purpose of this project is to create a failover controller that will control which scheduler is up and running to allow HA across an Airflow cluster.